assist-project/so-many-fuzzers-artifact/INSTALL.md

 ### Experiment Data

-The experiment data are archived into `data-220727.tar`.
+The experiment data are archived in `data-220727.tar`.
 We also provide a script to show the raw data and the data as formatted into the paper (trials:mean-time-to-exposure).
 Executing the next commands will print the raw data and Table 3's row for uIP-overflow.